Is Snapchat Viable for my Brand? What CMOs Need to Know!

 - Users on this female skewed youthful platform post more than 400 million stories per day

-- 21 million snaps are sent around the world every minute
+- 21 million global snaps get sent every minute

 Snapchat is a focal point of attention – both on and offline – for planet Earth’s next generation of consumers, parents, voters, and homeowners.

-Snap Inc. understands the value of those engagement levels and is consequently rolling out more exciting ad units, AR experiences, and other marketing offerings every year.
+Snap Inc. understands the value of those engagement levels, and continues to roll out more exciting ad units, AR experiences, and other marketing offerings every year.
 It’s impossible to say where Snapchat will be in the next 10 years.
 But for right now, failing to leverage this exciting channel’s robust marketing solutions is a mistake CMOs and digital marketers cannot afford to make.